STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Experimental Conditions

 \subsection{Machine Parameters}

 The STCF is an electron-positron collider with one interaction point~(IP) and two symmetrical storage rings with a circumference of approximately 600 meters.
-For the current design, the c.m.~energy ranges from $2$ to $7\gev$, and the target luminosity is over \stcflum at the optimized c.m.~energy of $4\gev$.
-Motivated by the wide range of physics programs at a c.m.~energy approximately 4~GeV, {\it e.g.}, charm physics and $XYZ$ physics, experimental conditions with peak luminosity at a c.m.~energy of 4~GeV are considered in the following discussion.
-The luminosity changes moderately within a few hundred MeVs around a c.m.~energy of 4~GeV.
+For the current design, the CMEy ranges from $2$ to $7\gev$, and the target luminosity is over \stcflum at the optimized CME of $4\gev$.
+Motivated by the wide range of physics programs at a CME approximately 4~GeV, {\it e.g.}, charm physics and $XYZ$ physics, experimental conditions with peak luminosity at a CME of 4~GeV are considered in the following discussion.
+The luminosity changes moderately within a few hundred MeVs around a CME of 4~GeV.

 The STCF will carry out collision with flat beams, in which case the luminosity can be calculated by:

 where $\gamma$ is the relativistic factor, $f_0$ is the collision frequency, $r_e$ is the classical radius of an electron, $N_b$ is the number of particles per bunch, $\beta^*_y$ is the vertical betatron function at the IP and $\xi_y$ is the vertical beam-beam parameter.